nickcharlton/talks/maintaining-open-source/presentation.md

 it’s existence, much less it’s pervasiveness.
 I certainly hadn’t realised quite how widespread it really is.

+---

+## Unseen Infrastructure

 ^ This is a common trend across technology as a whole.
-It’s an example of the “tragedy of the commons”.
-We’re all at some point a free-rider.
+We’re all at some point a free-rider among the commons.
 We’re using resources shared among everyone, but rarely contributing back.
 There’s always someone who will, right?

 ---